ipython/ipython/docs/source/whatsnew/pr/faster-startup-round-2.rst

   evaluation machinery (and ``typing_extensions``).
 They are still importable from :mod:`IPython.core.guarded_eval`.

-Together this takes another ~10% off ``ipython -c pass`` and another ~40 modules off an interactive start, on top of the previous rounds.
+Together this takes another ~13% off starting an interactive ``ipython`` in a real terminal, ~9% off ``ipython -c pass``, and another ~43 modules off an interactive start, on top of the previous rounds.